 Drama will also help you integrate within the Wycliffe community.
-In past years most of the pupils who took DY Drama found themselves volunteering to help in the school play both on stage and behind the scenes back stage, as well as participating in the House Drama Competition, House Film Competitions and in the House Music Competition.
+In past years most of the pupils who took DY Drama found themselves volunteering to help in the school play both on stage and behind the scenes back stage, as well as participating in the House Drama Competition, and the House Music Competition.